 So, if you are young and single, I would sincerely advise you to make sure that you pray all your daily five salah prayers on time, slowly, un-rushed, with full concentration or خشوع, prolonging your bending (ركوع) and your prostration (سجود).

 For guys, I’d exhort that they strive – and strive really, really hard – to pray every obligatory prayer in congregation at the nearest masjid, even if everyone thinks they are bonkers, and calls them a loser or a “maulvi” for it.

 Some facts about doing istikharah for marriage

 The linguistic meaning of the Arabic word “استخاره” is to seek good, or خير.
-It is not supposed to be some sort of magical ritual that will result in an immediate epiphany that will make clear to you the route you should take, or the decision that you should make, overnight.
+It is not supposed to be some sort of magical ritual that will result in an immediate dream or epiphany that will make clear to you the route you should take, or the decision that you should make, overnight.

 Rather, when you pray two units of prayer at any time of the day (it doesn’t have to be at night) and then invoke Allah with the prescribed du’a of استخاره , you are actually asking Him to decree for you, between two options, the one that is better, for both your duniya and your Akhirah.